-1. Each Party consents to the submission of a claim to arbitration in accordance with the procedures set out in this Agreement.
-Failure to meet a condition precedent listed in Article 22 nullifies that consent.

-2. The consent given in paragraph 1 and the submission by an investor of a claim to arbitration satisfies the requirement of:

-- (a) Chapter II of the ICSID Convention (Jurisdiction of the Centre) and the ICSID Additional Facility Rules for written consent of the disputing parties; and - (b) Article II of the New York Convention for an agreement in writing.
+- Each Party consents to the submission of a claim to arbitration in accordance with the procedures set out in this Agreement.
+Failure to meet a condition precedent listed in Article 21 (Conditions Precedent to Submission of a Claim to Arbitration) nullifies that consent. - 2.
+The consent given in paragraph 1 and the submission by an investor of a claim to arbitration satisfies the requirement of: - a.
+Chapter II of the ICSID Convention (Jurisdiction of the Centre) and the ICSID Additional Facility Rules for written consent of the disputing parties; and - b.
+Article II of the New York Convention for an agreement in writing.